How to Test for Mold in House

 STRUCTURAL INTEGRITY OF YOUR HOUSE

-- Mold eats away at the boards, walls, and beams of your house like it would eat an old tree.
-You can often tell a spot is moldy because it’s soft to the touch.
-This has caused roofs to sag and even homes to be condemned.
+- Mold eats away at boards, walls, and beams like it would an old tree.
+You can often tell a spot is moldy because it feels soft or crumbly to the touch.
+Over time, this can cause structural weakening, sagging roofs, and costly repairs.

 -